nccasia/ncc-python-learning/AWS/README.md

+## AWS

 [Short description for reading](https://github.com/open-guides/og-aws)

 Lab for practicing: https://amazon.qwiklabs.com/.
 Please take as many labs as posible.
 In each lab, there will be a student AWS account for you to login and do the exercise.

-Apply for the free courses first(19 introductory labs), while trying to ask for free credits here https://edu.google.com/programs/credits/training/?modal_active=none
+Apply for the free courses first(introductory labs), while trying to ask for free credits here https://edu.google.com/programs/credits/training/?modal_active=none

-We can also check if the new account has 30-day trial without payment.
+We can also register the new account has 30-day trial in case you have a credit card.

 Create a branch with your name and add a report for each lab you finish, then push the branch and notify your supervisor.
 Each lab and report should be finished within 4 hours.